contentstack/contentstack-export/README.md

 Note: Before exporting entries, you must export locales, assets and content types.

+### Known issues
+* It will migrate only latest published version of entry.

 ## License
 This project is licensed under MIT license